What is hypopituitarism?

 - Genetic diseases

-- Inflammatory disease or a disease that spreads, such as cancer
+- Inflammatory disease or a disease that spreads to the pituitary, such as cancer

 - Head injuries